infumap/infumap/tools/gpu/README.md

 standard library cache locations, such as `~/.cache/huggingface` and `~/.cache/torch`.

 Short model aliases live in `tools/gpu/model_aliases.json`.
-That registry now has a global `aliases` section plus a `tools` section for per-tool defaults and compatibility.
+This registry has a global `aliases` section plus a `tools` section for per-tool defaults and compatibility.
 The launchers resolve it through `tools/gpu/resolve_model_alias.py`.

-Note: `tools/gpu/text_embedding` now defaults to CPU execution.
+Note: `tools/gpu/text_embedding` defaults to CPU execution.
 Set `TEXT_EMBEDDING_DEVICE=gpu` if you want that service to request acceleration.

 The combined launcher keeps each service independent:

-- each child service still uses its own `run.sh` for setup and local supervision
+- each child service uses its own `run.sh` for setup and local supervision
 - the gateway uses its own `run.sh`
 - the top-level launcher monitors all child launchers and restarts a service if its launcher exits
 - requests are not serialized globally across all endpoints